EfeSaka02/EfeSaka02/README.md

 ---

-Last updated on November 12, 2025.
+Last updated on December 16, 2025.

 *This page is a monthly update on what I'm working on and thinking about.*